 Here is a list of the top five largest counties in Missouri:

 1 St. Louis County Population: 999,539

 4 Greene County Population: 286,759

 5 Clay County Population: 236,068

-In 2017, more than 795,000 Missouri residents were enrolled in Parts A and B, Part A or Part B. In 2015, 306,191 residents of Missouri had additional coverage provided by Medigap policies.
-In 2015, 208,442 Missouri residents with Medigap plans were covered by Medicare Plan F. Approximately 68 percent of Medicare beneficiaries were covered by Medigap insurance plans in Missouri in 2015.
+More than 795,000 Missouri residents were enrolled in Parts A and B, Part A or Part B. Over 306,191 residents of Missouri had additional coverage provided by Medigap policies.
+More than 208,442 Missouri residents with Medigap plans were covered by Medicare Plan F. Approximately 68 percent of Medicare beneficiaries were covered by Medigap insurance plans in Missouri.

 - In Missouri, Medicare Supplement Plan G is the most popular plan for 2022.

 - Medigap plans help minimize the impact of out-of-pocket costs such as copayments, deductibles, and coinsurance.

 - In Missouri, Medigap Plan N does not offer coverage for Part B excess charges or the Part B deductible.